drewreed2005/dre2/_posts/2023-09-27-Jokes_Java_API.md

 ---
-title: Custom Jokes-Based API Pull
+title: Custom Survey API Pull
 layout: default
 description: An API pull from a blog-based local backend to show understanding of JPA.
 courses: { csa: {week: 6} }